S-GargHub/G4G-Scrapper/README.md

 * Directions to test
   - Run  ```pytest test_api.py```

-## Pre requisities
-   - Docker installed on your machine
-   - Python and any other dependencies specific to the project.
-Install all the required libraries using the *requirements.txt* file.
-    ``` pip install -r requirements.txt ```

 ## Steps to deploy it the application on Docker Hub and EC2 cloud as part of CI using circleCI: